The Ankh Awards

 1980: James D. Santini

 When he became Copper Man of the Year, Santini was the U.S. Congressman most well-known for making the domestic mining industry his special interest.
-He is now an attorney in Washington.
+He is now deceased.

 1979: Maxie L. Anderson